LIPS-scheme/lips/docs/docs/scheme-intro/streams.md

 procedure force-stream is not tail recursive.
 The recursive call to named `let` is not the last expression.
 The last expression is `cons`.

-You can try to create Tail recursive version of the procedure as an exercise.
+You can try to create a tail recursive version of the procedure as an exercise.

 If you combine both procedures, you can create the same effect as with `stream-take`: